 Sometimes it gets worse throughout the day, getting bigger at the end of the day or after a big meal.

-Bottom line, you’re fed up with being asked when the next one’s due, and can’t understand why the rest of your body has pretty much ‘gone back’, but the belly issues remain.
+Bottom line, you’re fed up with being asked when the next one’s due, and can’t understand why the rest of your body has pretty much ‘gone back’, but the pregnant looking stomach remains.

 Firstly, and this applies especially if your belly seems to get bigger throughout the day, or if you feel bloated or uncomfortable after eating: there could be excess sugar in your diet, and/or you could have developed an intolerance to certain foods.
 All of these will cause swelling and bloating, as undigested food in your intestine is literally ‘pushing’ your stomach outwards.